Nilsiker/mood/README.md

 * Stores a journal file locally in a human-readable RON format

 ## Installing
-You can either build this program from source, or install it using `cargo install mood`.
+You can either build this program from source, or install it using

+`cargo install mood`

 ## Usage